google/googletest-rust/README.md

 **The minimum supported Rust version is 1.59**.
 We recommend using at least version 1.66 for the best developer experience.

-> :warning: The API is not fully stable and may still be changed until we
-> publish version 1.0.
+Warning: The API is not fully stable and may still be changed until we publish version 1.0.

 ## Assertions and matchers